Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Approximate Lipschitz extension

-\begin{proof} The algorithm is as follows: Round up all labels $f(x_i)$ to the nearest term $j\eta/2$ (for any integer $0 \le j \le 2/\eta$), and call the new label function $\tilde{f}$.
-We seek the value of $\tilde{f}(x)$, the optimal Lipschitz extension value for $x$ for the new function $\tilde{f}$.
+\begin{proof} The algorithm is as follows.
+Round up all labels $f(x_i)$ to the nearest multiple of $j\eta/2$ (for any integer $0 \le j \le 2/\eta$), and call the new label function $\tilde{f}$.
+We seek the value of $\tilde{f}(x)$, the value at point $x$ of the optimal Lipschitz extension function $\tilde{f}$.
 Trivially, $f(x) \le \tilde f(x) \le f(x) + \eta/2$.
-Now, if we were given for each $j$ the point with label $j\eta/2$ that is the nearest neighbor of $x$ (among all points with this label), then we could run the brute-force algorithm described above on these $2/\eta$ points in time $O(\eta^{-2})$ and derive $\tilde{f}(x)$.
+Now, if we were given for each $j$ the point with label $j\eta/2$ that is the nearest neighbor of $x$ (among all points with this label), then we could run the brute-force algorithm described above on these $2/\eta$ points in time $O(1/\eta^{2})$ and compute $\tilde{f}(x)$.
 However, exact metric nearest neighbor search is potentially expensive, and so we cannot find these points efficiently.
 We instead find for each $j$ a point $x'\in S$ with label $\tilde{f}(x') = j \eta /2$ that is a $(1+\frac{\eta}{2})$-approximate nearest neighbor of $x$ among points with this label.
-(This can be done by presorting the points of $S$ into $2/\eta$ buckets based on their $\tilde{f}$ label, and once $x$ is received, running on each bucket a $(1+\frac{\eta}{2})$-approximate nearest neighbor search algorithm due to \cite{CG06} that takes $\eta^{-O(\ddim(\X))} \log n$ time.)
-We then run the brute force algorithm on these $2/\eta$ points in time $O(\eta^{-2})$.
+(This can be done by presorting the points of $S$ into $2/\eta$ buckets based on their $\tilde{f}$ label, and once $x$ is received, running on each bucket a $(1+\frac{\eta}{2})$-approximate nearest neighbor search algorithm due to \cite{CG06} that takes $(1/\eta)^{O(\ddim(\X))} \lognat n$ time.)
+We then run the brute force algorithm on these $2/\eta$ points in time $O(1/\eta^{2})$.
 The nearest neighbor search achieves approximation factor $1+\frac{\eta}{2}$, implying a similar multiplicative approximation to $L$, and thus also to $|y-f(x')| \leq 1$, which means at most $\eta/2$ additive error in the value $y$.
 We conclude that the algorithm's output solves the Lipschitz extension problem within additive approximation $\eta$. \end{proof}